 In this article, I’ll show you four simple steps to rapidly improve YOUR flexibility.

-Why Pressuring Yourself Won’t Improve
+Why Forcing Yourself Won’t Improve Your Flexibility

 It seems that as people begin and continue on with their exercise and fitness regimens, they always feel as if they should work on their flexibility, even if they already have a dedicated practice in place.